swiftlang/swift-evolution/proposals/0127-cleaning-up-stdlib-ptr-buffer.md

 ## Impact on existing code

-`withUnsafe[Mutable]Pointer` usage will need to be updated to include the `to:` label and the non-mutable version will need to have the `&` reference removed since it will no longer be `inout`.
+`withUnsafe[Mutable]Pointer` usage will need to be updated to include the `to:` label and the multi-pointer versions will need to be removed by the user and nested calls to single-pointer variants need to be used instead.

 Use of `unsafeAddressOf(x)` will need to be changed to `ObjectIdentifier(x).unsafeAddress` instead.